ming053l/ming053l.github.io/_pages/about.md

 - **Low-level computer vision problems**
 - **Multimedia information security**

-I am also exploring other computer vision-related fields which are interested to me, such as Trustworthy/Efficient AI.
+I am also exploring other computer vision-related fields which are interested to me, such as 3D reconstruction and Efficient AI.

 # 🔥 News